42null/42null-SEPIA-Extensions/README.md

 # 42null-SEPIA-Extensions
 This is my repository for the SEPIA framework extensions that I have written.
-I am so glad to have found a java based local processing voice assistant I would love to contrubute in the only way I know how.
+I am so glad to have found a Java based local processing voice assistant I would love to contrubute in the only way I know how.

 <p><b>In Progress Extensions</b>
 <ul>
 <li><b>Basic Math:</b> A basic math extension that works offline without insted of attempting to conduct a web search.</li>
     <li><b>Abilities/Other info:</b><i>Untill the first pull request version is out, please read the release/commit notes or tell your assistant "Whatis/Calculate help" for more infromation.</i></li>
       <ol><b>Usage:</b>
         <li>The operators +−✕*/÷^ work as well as their spelled out counterparts work in this program.
-However due to bigDecimal, only whole numbers can be expodents.</li>
+However due to bigDecimal, only whole numbers will be used as expodents.</li>
         <li>Parenthesis "(" and ")" are supported and work as expected.</li>
         <li>Order of operations are supported and work as expected.</li>
         <li>The operator '*' or '!' does not presently work with this program.
 See past